Rednaxela5/AnnounceMate/README.md

 -   [ ] Improve the UI
 -   [ ] Improve the Contraints
 -   [ ] Connect to a Database
+-   [ ] Add options to share the announcement on socials
 <!-- <p align="right">(<a href="#top">back to top</a>)</p> -->

 <br>